 - Replace cleaning products with vinegar and baking soda

 - Bake homemade bread and muffins from scratch - buy your bulk dry yeast on Amazon (and freeze it in sandwich bags to keep fresh for up to a year)

 - Save leftover rice, pasta, cooked vegetables, and meats to make homemade soup

-- Buy fruit and veggies in season when cheap and then freeze or preserve
+- Buy seasonal produce when it's cheap and then freeze vegetables, dehydrate or can them

 - Only give handmade gifts